Alteruna/multiplayer-sdk-unity-package/README.md

 # How to add a package to Unity.

 > [!IMPORTANT]
-> Unity's package manager depends on [Git](https://git-scm.com/install/) in order to install packages from a git url.
+> Unity's package manager depends on Git to install packages from a git url.\
+> Install Git Bash [here](https://git-scm.com/install/) before proceeding.

 1. In Unity, open `Window → Package Manager`
 2. In the top left corner, in the `+` dropdown, press "Add package from git URL..."